M-Farmaha/TT-OKSI-BE/README.md

 ## Author

-The "OKSI Solutions FullStack Tech Task" is developed by M-Farmaha in 2023.
+The "English Quiz" is developed by M-Farmaha in 2023.

 ## License